 You can issue operating-system commands directly from a MaxL session.
-The operating-system output becomes part of the MaxL Shell output, which may be logged to a file.
-When the operating system finishes executing commands, it returns control to essmsh.
+The operating-system output becomes part the MaxL Command Shell's output, which may be logged to a file.
+When the operating system finishes executing whatever commands are issued, it returns control to essmsh.